ramun3/ramun3/README.md

    - sexist
    - proshippers
    - etc...
-   - most importantly, sark supporters. (you disgust me..)
+   - most importantly, sarklings/sark supporters. (you disgust me..)

         i LOVE making new friends but sometimes im shy to int with them 💔💔